 Does a criminal record affect PR applications?+

 Yes.
 Criminal inadmissibility under IRPA s.36 applies to PR applications.
-Serious criminality (10-year max equivalent) creates inadmissibility that must be overcome through Criminal Rehabilitation before a PR application can succeed.
+Serious criminality can create inadmissibility that generally must be overcome (for example through criminal rehabilitation) before a PR application can succeed.
+An officer assesses each case, so consult a licensed immigration lawyer or CICC consultant if you have any criminal history.

 How long do I need to live in Canada after getting PR?+